 And still, most people act like they are handcuffed to their bank.

 Not even a public outcry on the front page moves the needle that much.
 When a few months ago there was a public revolt against increased debit card fees, the big banks quickly backed down, causing the drama to disappear from the front page and a lot of the threatened attrition to evaporate.

-Indications are that people will not be moving their accounts in any significant numbers in 2012.
+Indications are that people will not be moving their accounts in any significant numbers in 2012. (link no longer active)

 The only real question is why?

 In my humble opinion, the reason most people stay in their unhappy banking relationships is what economists call switching costs or barriers to switching.
 Now barriers to switching can be substantial — such as a contract or geographic distance — but in the case of banking, it is rarely anything so clearly delineated.
 In the case of most banks, barriers to switching are what most of us call the hassle factor.